Taran-0107/assembler-CO-project-IIITD-/README.md

 Contributions
 Tejas:
-Made a function to write the output and the error into text files and also to track the line number.
+Made a function to print the output and the error into console and also to track the line number.
 Tarandeep:
 Made a function to convert instructions to machine code (binary digits).
 Sweta: